– For the 2020-2021 Academic Year –

 - frequent use of hand sanitizers, and

-- wearing a face covering over my nose and mouth at all times except when I am alone in a room, when eating, when in my personal residence without guests, or when exercising outdoors with at least 6’ of physical distancing;
+- wearing a mask that meets or exceeds University mask guidelines over my nose and mouth at all times, except when I am alone in a private room with a closed door or in a private vehicle, when eating, or when in my personal residence without guests;

 - Following public health guidance regarding the need to get the seasonal influenza vaccine when it becomes available in the Fall (the University will issue guidance regarding the potential use of COVID-19 vaccines when an FDA approved or authorized one becomes available and after consideration of FDA, CDC and DC Department of Health recommendations) (with consideration afforded to those requesting accommodations);